 BF5 Sunshine Sensor

-- Measures global and diffuse radiation, and sunshine duration
+- Measures global and diffuse radiation

 - PAR reference sensor for SunScan System